-A client leaves happy.
-Great cut, lovely experience, full of compliments.
+A client leaves happy, full of compliments about the cut, already planning to tell a friend.
 They'll definitely be back.
-Except they don't book.
-Weeks pass.
-Then months.
-They find somewhere else.
+Except they don't book, and weeks turn into months until they've quietly found somewhere else.
 You never hear from them again.

 Why people don't rebook

 It's almost never because they didn't like you.
-It's because:
+The real reasons are more mundane:

-• Life gets in the way.
-They meant to call.
-Then forgot.
-Then it felt awkward because it had been so long.
+- Life gets in the way.
+They meant to call, then forgot, and then it felt awkward because it had been so long.

-• Booking feels like a task.
-Something to do later.
-Later never comes.
+- Booking feels like a task.
+Something to do later, and later never comes.

 "Shall we get your next appointment in the diary?"

-Some will say yes immediately.
-Some will say they need to check their diary.
-Some will say no. But if you don't ask, the answer is always no.
+Some will say yes immediately, some will need to check their diary, and some will say no. But if you don't ask, the answer is always no.

-Train everyone—stylists, receptionists, anyone who talks to clients at checkout—to ask every time.
+Train your stylists, receptionists, and anyone who talks to clients at checkout to ask every time.
 Make it part of the routine, like taking payment.

 Give them a reason